111nation/Arduino-SONAR/README.md

 ### Compiling the Arduino's Code

 > [!TIP]
-> View the hardware schematic [here](https://www.tinkercad.com/things/3Z7AwWb3J9N-arduino-sonar?sharecode=FVrB-NFXI3Xmc8mkWua5r6s-1oXGtLLmNKCZMzZmYlg)
+> View the hardware schematic [here](https://www.tinkercad.com/things/3Z7AwWb3J9N-arduino-sonar?sharecode=FVrB-NFXI3Xmc8mkWua5r6s-1oXGtLLmNKCZMzZmYlg) <br />
 > The Sonar only starts once you open the application and the application picks up the Arduino

 Wire the components according to comment in `Arduino/Arduino.ino`.
 Or modify the global variables to your desired pins.
 Compile and upload the code into the Arduino.